Smooth Yamabe invariant and surgery: Introduction

 where the infimum is taken over all non-zero smooth functions $u$ on $M$.
-The same value of $\mu(M,g)$ is obtained by taking the infimum over positive smooth functions. {}From \eref{confJ} it follows that the invariant $\mu$ depends only on the conformal class $[g]$ of~$g$, and the notation $\mu(M,[g]) = \mu(M,g)$ is also used.
+The same value of $\mu(M,g)$ is obtained if one takes the infimum over positive smooth functions. {}From \eqref{confJ} it follows that the invariant $\mu$ depends only on the conformal class $[g]$ of~$g$, and the notation $\mu(M,[g]) = \mu(M,g)$ is also used.
 For the standard sphere we have

 where $\om_n$ denotes the volume of $\mS^n$.
-This value is a universal upper bound for $\mu$. \begin{theorem}[{\cite[Lemma 3]{aubin:76}}] The inequality
+This value is a universal upper bound for~$\mu$. \begin{theorem}[{\cite[Lemma 3]{aubin:76}}] The inequality

 holds for any compact Riemannian manifold $(M,g)$. \end{theorem}

 For $u>0$ the $J^g$-functional is related to the Einstein-Hilbert-functional via

 and it follows that $\mu(M,g)$ has the alternative characterization